misaelcudekmaceiras/OverlayNotes/README.md

 For windows:
 Download and double click.

-For gnu/linux , download and chmod u+x TextoPantalla , or give execution permision
+For gnu/linux , download and chmod u+x overlaynotes , or give execution permision